geigerf/STAG_Demo/README.md

 ## Additional information

 The correct drivers for the application need to be added in a directory called /Drivers.
-The project can also be created with the .ioc file in CubeMX, which will automatically add the neccessary drivers
+The project can also be created with the .ioc file in CubeMX, which will automatically add the neccessary drivers.
+The data is sent via UART at a baudrate of 921600.

 ## Contact